 Rates of Oregon Tenant Lawyer / Attorney

-Please call our office at (503) 238-1010 to arrange for a consultation and have your landlord’s information and your property manager’s information so we can verify there is no conflict-of-interest.
+Please call our office at (503) 238-1010 to arrange for a consultation and have your landlord’s information and your property manager’s information so we can verify there is no conflict of interest.

-- Initial Consultation $300.00/hour.
+- Initial Consultation: $300.00/hour

-- Standard Hourly Rate: $300.00/hour
+- Standard Hourly Rate: $400.00/hour

 We like clients to be prepared to pay for the first hour.
 Some issues can be resolved within a one-hour with a consultation and possibly a letter.
-During your initial consultation, we will advise you on how to best set up your case, so you will win or mitigate damages if it looks like you don’t have what it takes to win.
+During your initial consultation, we will advise you on how to best set up your case so you will win or mitigate damages if it looks like you don’t have what it takes to win.
 We will likely offer one of the following types of attorney fee agreements:

-- Continue to pay our hourly rates
+- Continue to pay our hourly rates.

-- Note: Contingency fees may be offset by attorney fees awarded or negotiated as part of a settlement.
-If attorney fees awarded under ORS 90.255 or negotiated exceed the contingency fee percentage, Client will pay no contingency fee percentage and Attorney shall receive the full attorney fee award.
+- Note: If the attorney fees are less than the contingency fee percentage, the fees will be used to offset the contingency fee percentage.
+If attorney fees awarded or negotiated under ORS 90.255 exceed the contingency fee percentage, the client will pay no contingency fee percentage and the attorney shall receive the full attorney fee award.

-- Our client pays our Attorney’s normal hourly rate.
+- Our client pays our attorney’s normal hourly rate.

-- Attorney consents to a fee reduction
+- Attorney consents to a fee reduction.

-- Contingency fee percentages are lower for Clients who forward litigation costs.
+- Contingency fee percentages are lower for clients who forward litigation costs.

 Why we don’t offer free tenant advice: If you are of low or no income then you should contact the Oregon State Bar Modest Means program or Legal aid.
 As we receive no government funding, we need to charge the public like every other business so we can pay livable wages to our staff.

 Landlord/tenant law is one of the more complex areas of law that is constantly changing.
-To give a legal opinion, we must consider Oregon State laws, federal laws, local laws, and any contract.
+To give a legal opinion, we must consider Oregon State laws, federal laws, local laws, and any contracts.
 To render a legal opinion our attorneys need to review your rental agreement and all communications between you and your landlord and ask follow-up questions.
 Thus, we can seldom answer a “quick question.”